-Every year, we offer free tickets to the Montpellier Danse and Domaine d'Ô shows to buddies!
+Every year, we offer free tickets to the Montpellier Danse and Domaine d'O shows to buddies!

 Buddy partners can also go along if they go with their buddy (subject to ticket availability).
 Find out more from your buddy!

-4. Events not to be missed in Montpellier
+4. Events not to be missed in montpellier

-With more than 76,000 students (including 10,000 international students), Montpellier has the 3rd-largest student population in France, drawn to the city by its excellent quality of life, lively social and cultural scene, etc. Lots of internationally-renowned events take place in Montpellier and the surrounding area every year:
+With almost 80,000 students (including 10,000 international students), Montpellier is the 4th best student city in France, drawn to the city by its excellent quality of life, lively social and cultural scene, etc.

+Lots of internationally-renowned events take place in Montpellier and the surrounding area every year:

-SEPTEMBER | INTERNATIONAL GUITAR FESTIVAL
+• SEPTEMBER: INTERNATIONAL GUITAR FESTIVAL